cheatingthemichal/R-cluster-tutorial/README.md

 ```bash
 vi ~/.bashrc
 ```
 Include the something like this at the end of your .bashrc file.
-It will be different for you, but finding what you need to add is more of an art than a science:
+It will be different for you, but should follow this general formula.
+You may need to add additional flags in accordance to the errors that you recieve.
 ```bash
 export PROJ_LIB="/ifs/scratch/msph/ehs/mah2350/proj-9.0.0/share/proj"
 export PATH=/ifs/scratch/msph/ehs/mah2350/gdal-3.5.0/bin:/ifs/scratch/msph/ehs/mah2350/proj-9.0.0/bin:/ifs/scratch/msph/ehs/mah2350/ssl/bin:/ifs/scratch/msph/ehs/mah2350/tiff-4.3.0/bin:$PATH